Table of Contents

 1. A Preposition Must Have an Object

-A preposition should always be followed by an object, which can be a noun, pronoun, or noun phrase.
-This structure completes the meaning of the preposition.
+A preposition should always be followed by a noun, pronoun, or noun phrase to complete its meaning.

 2. Avoid Ending Sentences with a Preposition